Awards and Scholarships

 The Board of Regents invites nominations for the Louis E. Yavner Teaching and Citizen Awards.
 These awards provide recognition of a teacher and a citizen who have made outstanding contributions to New York State education about the Holocaust and other violations of human rights.
 The awards were established by the Regents and funded by the late Regent Emeritus Louis E. Yavner.
 State Education Department staff are not eligible for these awards.

-Southern Cayuga Central School District teacher William Zimpfer, NYSED's 2018 Louis E. Yavner Teacher Award recipient
+Alexander Central School District teacher Megan Wright, NYSED's 2019 Louis E. Yavner Teacher Award recipient.

 The Louis E. Yavner Teaching Award recognizes an elementary or secondary, public and nonpublic school teacher in New York State who has made an outstanding contribution to education about the Holocaust and other violations of human rights.

 Teaching Award Criteria: The nominee’s work related to the Holocaust and other violations of human rights will be judged according to the following criteria:

 - Activities in public and/or nonpublic schools, including courses taught, extracurricular activities for students, school-wide programming, etc. within the last 5 years.